opendilab/DI-engine-docs/source/20_spec/config_spec_en.rst

       alpha=0.1,  # alpha: 0.08-0.12

--  Make sure all parameters in config are valid, you need to delete unused keys.
+-  Make sure all parameters in config are valid. you need to delete unused keys.

 -  Generally, the TODO item is not included in the config.
-If it is really necessary to write it into the config, you need to write the content clearly, for example: TODO(name):
+If it's  necessary to write  into the config, you need to write the content clearly, for example: TODO(name):